Douglas Carswell: Influence on UKIP and Leave

 New Statesman commentator Stephen Bush has argued that Carswell was correct to recognise that a successful Brexit campaign depended on its messages being associated with people other than Farage, but also observed that there "is no electoral majority to be found in Britain for the libertarian brand of conservatism that Carswell espouses".

 Bush also suggested that Carswell's ability to win his seat owed more to the appeal of his party to Clacton's voters than his own personal influence, observing that "the evidence suggests that he has kept his seat thanks to the popularity of the party leaders he has consistently undermined and worked against".

 During his time as a UKIP MP, Carswell, along with Mark Reckless and Stephen Crowther, established UKIP Parliamentary Resource Unit Limited.

 In June 2016, Carswell claimed that the UK "could very easily get a better trade deal than we have at the moment."

 After politics

 Carswell co-founded Disruptive, a data analytics company.
 Companies House filings show that he resigned as a Director on 10 April 2019.

 In November 2020, Carswell was appointed to a three-year term as a non-executive director for the Department for International Trade.

 In January 2021 Carswell was appointed as president and CEO of the Mississippi Center for Public Policy, and left the UK.
 He now lives in Jackson, Mississippi.

+In June 2024, Carswell expressed his support for Reform UK leader Nigel Farage's candidacy for his previously held constituency of Clacton, stating that he was "thrilled Nigel Farage is standing in my old seat".

+In August 2025, Carswell wrote on X "From Epping to the sea, let's make England Abdul free" in response to Epping Forest activists opposing a local hotel housing asylum seekers.
+Ivan Henderson, the former MP for the town, criticized Carswell's comment as racist.

 In popular culture

-Carswell was portrayed by actor Simon Paisley Day in the 2019 HBO- and Channel 4-produced drama Brexit: The Uncivil War.
+Carswell was portrayed by actor Simon Paisley Day in the 2019 HBO and Channel 4-produced drama Brexit: The Uncivil War.